 - --version: Print information about which version of Contexts is installed - -s or --no-capture: Don't capture stdout during tests.
 By default, Contexts will prevent stdout from being printed to the console unless a test fails.
 Use this option to disable this. - --teamcity: Use when the tests are being run in TeamCity.
 Contexts tries to detect this automatically, but the flag is provided in case you have trouble. - -v or --verbose: Report tests that pass as well as those that fail. - --no-colour: Disable output colouring. - --no-random: Disable test order randomisation.
-Note that, even with randomisation disabled, Contexts makes no promises about the order in which tests will be run. - --no-assert: Disable assertion rewriting don't try to add helpful messages to assertions made with the assert statement. - --xml: Specify output file for a Jenkins-compatible XML test report - --filespec=<FILE>: Path to a file which defines tests to run.
+Note that, even with randomisation disabled, Contexts makes no promises about the order in which tests will be run. - --no-assert: Disable assertion rewriting don't try to add helpful messages to assertions made with the assert statement.

-3.1.2 Test discovery
+2.1.2 Test discovery